 But once he does, once a belief knocks out its opponent, the mind becomes stable again.
 So the goal of resolving cognitive dissonance is to attain psychological stability.

-How cognitive dissonance is resolved
+How our minds reduce cognitive dissonance

 Arun was a heavy drinker and loved to crack the bottle at the most incongruous occasions.
 Lately, he’d been reading some articles online about the dangers of heavy drinking.

 This led to a dissonance in his mind.
 On one hand, he knew he liked drinking, but, on the other, he began to realize that it could possibly have adverse effects on his health.

 Here “I like drinking” is in the ring with “Drinking is bad for me” and we can have only one winner because these are opposing beliefs and it isn’t possible to hold contradictory beliefs in the mind at the same time.

 Every time Arun enjoys a bout of drinking, “I like drinking” lands a punch on “Drinking is bad for me”.
 Every time someone warns Arun of the dangers of drinking or he reads a news article on ill effects of drinking, “Drinking is bad for me” smashes a blow on “I like drinking”… and so on.

 But this conflict cannot go on for long because the mind wants peace, it wants the fight to end.

 To achieve that end, here’s what Arun does…

 Every time he reads a news item that discourages his alcoholism, he rationalizes:

 “Alcohol can’t damage everyone.
 I know of people who drink alcohol like water and are in the pink of their health.
 So, these studies don’t mean anything and aren’t true for everyone.
 I’m going to continue drinking.”